fizyk/pyramid_yml/docs/source/usage.rst

 --------------------

-**tzf.pyramid_yml** allows to create more defaults, based on same location of yaml files, as defined in *yml.location*, allowing to use this method by 3rd party pyramid plugins.
+**tzf.pyramid_yml** allows to create more defaults, based on same location of yaml files, as defined in *yaml.location*, allowing to use this method by 3rd party pyramid plugins.

 To do this, config_defaults method has been added to Configurator object.